South Side Flats: History

 The majority of workers who had settled in the area were immigrants of Eastern Europe.
 They found home throughout the Flats and Slopes of South Side and had brought much of their culture and traditions to the area.
 Many of the Eastern European churches, clubs and bars are still present in the South Side.

 The decline of the steel industry was a major blow to the neighborhood.
 In addition to layoffs at the J&L Plant, the Levinson Steel Company which had been located on the South Side closed in 1981.
 The facility had been located along the river between 19th to 21st streets, and was later converted into a strip mall.

 A series of arsons hit the South Side neighborhood in the early 1980s.
 Prominent buildings on the corner of 18th and Carson Streets and the Arcade Theater on Carson St. were also demolished by fire.
 The Arcade Theater had opened in 1929 and was the first theatre outside of Downtown Pittsburgh to have sound and air-conditioning.
-A Rite Aid pharmacy sits on the site of the theater.

 The early 1980s saw the beginnings of redevelopment on the South Side.
 The Pittsburgh History and Landmarks Foundation helped establish and partner with the South Side Local Development Company in 1982.
 In 1985, the South Side's East Carson Street was selected to participate in the National Trust for Historic Preservation's Main Street Urban Demonstration Program.
 Community involvement played a major role in the redevelopment of the former J&L site.

 The Jones and Laughlin Company had merged with the Ling-Temco-Vought (LTV) Corporation in 1974.
 The company would merge its J&L Steel subsidiary with Republic Steel to form LTV Steel in 1984.
 The South Side J&L/LTV plant shut down in 1986.
 Once closed, City of Pittsburgh Councilman Otis Lyon wanted the site's Bessemer converter building, an open hearth building, four smokestacks, and a J&L sign to be preserved.
 The plan fell through when it was determined that these structures posed a safety hazard, although the J&L sign is mothballed beneath the Panhandle Bridge for future use.
 Riverboat gambling was considered for the site and in 1993, and the City of Pittsburgh Urban and Redevelopment Authority (URA) purchased the site with money loaned by a potential developer for $9.3 million.
 The URA eventually redeveloped the site to be the Southside Works complex.
 The project has brought national retailers to the eastern end of the neighborhood.